 The University of Alabama is an absolute powerhouse in sports, and soccer is no exception.
 Interestingly, the Crimson Tide got off to a rocky start.
 Despite its establishment in 1986 and a 1987 season record of 9-4-1, the women’s soccer program was suspended from 1989 until 1993.
 Once re-established, the team had to climb its way back to the top.
 Currently, the women’s athletes are coached by Wes Hart, who has led the team to three winning seasons since his inaugural year in 2015.

 University of Arkansas

-While University of Arkansas is almost always ranked better in its conference (SEC) than it is on the national rankings, this NCAA Division I team is easily one of the country’s best.
+While the University of Arkansas is almost always ranked better in its conference (SEC) than it is on the national rankings, this NCAA Division I team is easily one of the country’s best.
 Led by head coach Colby Hale, the Razorbacks are currently playing in their third straight winning season.
 The team has made four NCAA Tournament appearances, including in 2016 and 2017.
 In 2013 UA made it as far as the Round of 16.
-This young team is surely one to watch in upcoming years.
+This young team is surely one to watch in the upcoming years.

 University of California, Los Angeles

 Los Angeles, California